 So instead of this sparking a question in your mind about why nobody has ever done this, you get excited… really excited.
 Because that means if you act fast enough you can corner the market, first to market is the best place to be isn’t it?

 Well, not really.
 If no one has developed a self-propelling swing it’s because nobody wants one or the technology is not there yet, or any number of reasons.
-But it’s a definite warning sign for you to re-think your idea.
+But it’ may be a warning sign for you to re-think your idea.

 First Mover vs Fast follower